tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 [16 Linguagens em 16 Dias: Minha Saga da Rinha de Backend](https://www.youtube.com/watch?v=EifK2a_5K_U)

-His conclusion was great, but I think some people might be lead to think that the language does not matter much. (and maybe that's indeed what he wanted/thinks)
+His conclusion was great, but I think some people might be lead to think that the language does not matter much.

-Basically he points that you could have achieved great performance with any programming language for that benchmark, so you should choose the one you're most confortable with.
+He points that you could have achieved great performance with any programming language for that benchmark, so you should choose the one you're most comfortable with.

 That is true in many cases, but it's flawed in many others.